HeyChargeEVCharging/heycharge-react-native-sdk/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C or Swift files, open `example/ios/HeychargeSdkExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > heycharge-sdk`.
+To edit the Objective-C or Swift files, open `example/ios/HeychargeSdkExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > heycharge-react-native-sdk`.

 To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `heycharge-sdk` under `Android`.